carp-lang/Carp/docs/Presentation.md

 ---
 # Motivation
-## (why make a language, apart from that it's fun)
+## (why make a language, apart from the fun)

-* Lisp is fun (and has the best syntax!)
+* Lisp is great
-* I make games
+* Most lisps are garbage collected, won't work well for games, etc.
-* Most lisps are garbage collected, won't work well for games
+* But I want to make games!

 ---
 # Preliminary use cases